 Widener Law Commonwealth requires two letters of recommendation, a third letter may be included.
 Letters of recommendation are very helpful and provide the admissions committee with additional information about the applicant.
 For someone who is currently a student, at least one letter should be an academic letter of recommendation from a faculty member.
 Letters should be from someone who knows you and knows you well.
 Letters from people who can assess your character, your work ethic, your ability to overcome obstacles can be helpful.
 Be sure to talk with the letter writer and ask them if they are comfortable and willing to write you a good letter of recommendation.
 If they seem reluctant, you may want to ask someone else.

 A resume is required to be included as part of your application.
 For most law school applicants, the resume will typically be one page.
-If you include an objective, it should be tailored to law school admissions, not a job.
 A resume provides a nice one page summary for the Admissions Office and should focus on your work experience, leadership roles, and volunteer commitments; including the number of hours worked or volunteered helps to reflect your level of commitment.

 It is not unusual for there to be “problems” with an application.
 If that is the case you want to be sure to explain the “problem.”
 The most common problems are either a low GPA or a low LSAT.
 A brief addendum can be used to address the issue.

 If the admissions office may be of any assistance to you as you continue through the application process, please feel free to contact us at 717.541.3903 or [email protected].
 Good luck as you continue through the application process.
 We look forward to reading your file soon!